NethServer/nethserver-firewall-base/README.rst

 * lokkit-save: base firewall implementation using lokkit
 * nethserver-firewall-base-save:  firewall implementation using Shorewall
 * wan-uplink-update:  fired when the status of an external interface changes
+* conntrack-adjust: fired when we want to reset the conntrack and remove kernel modules used by shorewall

 The ``wan-uplink-event`` event takes at least two parameters: